 Gaming has changed a hell of a lot over the last 20 years.
 Some of these changes have been positive, adding to the players’ experiences and enhancing the medium.
-Just as many of the industry’s changes, however, have been negative – based solely on KPIs, hunches and greed.
+Yet, just as many of the industry’s changes, however, have been negative – based solely on KPIs, hunches and greed.
 From storage and packaging to genre trends and multiplayer, here are a few of my picks for the best and worst things about gaming two decades ago.

 GOOD: Colourful, content-packed manuals

 I miss detailed, coloured manuals.
 It’s so sad to see a few sheets of black-and-white paper with bare-bones information on them.
 When I was younger, I’d look forward to buying a game and reading the manual on the journey home; I’ll never forget that feeling of excitement and wonder.
 It’s a shame today’s kids will never get to experience this.
 All they have to read are ads, sponsored content and in-game sales techniques.

 We take wireless controllers for granted.
 We really do.
 I’ve been playing a lot of multiplayer on Gamecube lately, and I don’t remember the wire situation being this bad (I did used to have a Wavebird, mind you).
 The experience honestly felt like re-enacting that laser scene from the first Resident Evil film.
 If anyone wanted to get past the TV, they had to be become a gymnast, dodging a spaghetti junction of wires.
 As much as I could do with the work out these days, I just love the neatness of wireless controllers.
 I sure as hell will never take them for granted after that fiasco.